Learn more about our impactLearn more about our impact

 With an increase in connectivity and ease of sharing content around the world, the trafficking of these animals has been exacerbated by an unlikely culprit; the Internet.
 And they aren’t alone.
 The world’s most endangered species, from elephants, to rhinos and tigers, can all be found with a scroll or a swipe across everyday apps.
 Criminals now have access to the world’s biggest marketplace through e-commerce, social media and search platforms, enabling them to advertise illegally traded species and process transactions with minimal risk.

 Given the scale and ever-evolving nature of the Internet, Coalition activities aim to be inclusive and focused on long-term, sustained impact.
 With this thinking, the Cyber Spotter Program was launched in 2017 to catalyze citizen science to help detect and report illegal wildlife products across the web.
-To date, a few dozen volunteers have flagged 3,300 endangered species listings that have been removed by company partners on 11 different platforms.
+To date, a conservation and tech company volunteers have flagged nearly 10,000 endangered species listings that have been removed by company partners.
 And this is just the start.